simonzabrocki/SimulationDashboard/README.md

 blueindex is a copy of the main branch with some theme adaptation (colors and texts) and custom data.
 The simulation tool is removed from this page.

+It is deployed at https://greenblueindex.herokuapp.com/

 ### index2021

 index2021 is a copy of the main branch with updated data for the index.
 The simulation tool is removed from this page.

+It is deployed at https://ggindex2021.herokuapp.com/

 # Roadmap